-VW:sk Enclosure
+VW:sk

-QUESTIONS AND ANSWERS PERTAINING TO NEWLY CONSTRUCTED PROPERTY
+QUESTIONS AND ANSWERS PERTAINING TO NEWLY CONSTRUCTED PROEPRTY

-How would you appraise a 1,500 square foot residence with a 1975 base year that has a 500 square foot garage converted to living area in February 1979?
+1. QUESTION: How would you appraise a 1,500 square foot residence with a 1975 base

+Year that has a 500 square foot garage converted to living are in February and \$70,000 improvements).

-Assume 1975 base year value of \$50,000 (\$15,000 land and \$35,000 improvements).
+ANSWER: Assume 1975 base year value of \$50,000 (\$15,000 land and \$35,000

+Improvements).
 In 1979, similar 1,500 square foot homes are selling for \$90,000 with garages (\$25,000 land, \$65,000 improvements).
-Homes with 500 square foot garage conversions are selling for \$95,000 (\$25,000 land and \$70,000 improvements).
+Homes with 500 square foot garage conversions are selling for \$95,000 (\$25,000 land

-Value attributable to garage conversion equals \$5,000.
+Value attributable to garage conversions equals \$5,000.

 Value enrolled for 1979:

-Land = \$15,000 x 1.0824 = \$16,236 Improvements = \$35,000 x 1.0824 = 37,884 Factored base year value = \$54,120 Plus value of conversion = 5,000 \$59,120
+Land = \$15,000 x 1.0824 = \$16,236

+Improvem ents = \$35,000 x 1.0824 = 37,884

+Factored base year value = \$54,120

+Plus value of conversion = 5,000

+\$59,120

-The owner of a Victorian single-family residence converts the property to a duplex by adding a kitchen to the second floor and an exterior staircase for access.
+2. QUESTION: The owner of a Victorian single-family residence converts the property to a duplex by adding a kitchen to the second floor and an exterior staircase for access.
 A dilapidated stairway on the interior is removed.
 Would this conversion be subject to reappraisal?

-Yes.
+ANSWER: Yes.
 This physical alteration also leads to a change in use.
 Value attributable to the new construction can be added to the property.
 However, any value attributable to normal appreciation that might occur between the base year and the completion of the alteration cannot be added.

-An almond orchard is subdivided into residential lots.
+3. QUESTION: An almond orchard is subdivided into residential lots.
 How will the land be valued once the lots are developed but prior to the sale of the individual parcels?

-By estimating the difference in value of the land in the before and after condition at the time of construction.
+ANSWER: By estimating the difference in value of the land in the before and after condition at the time of construction.
 In the before condition, the land is to be considered undeveloped residential subdivision land (not an almond orchard).
 The value in the after condition represents that of the completed subdivision.
 The difference is that value which can be attributed to the "new construction" of land.
 We suggest that both the market approach (value comparison of an undeveloped subdivision with a developed subdivision) and the cost approach be considered.
 The value attributable to the new construction is added to the factored base year value of the land as in question number 1.